-Funds provided by financing activities during 2011 reflect the draw on our revolving line of credit of \$3.0 million and proceeds from employee stock purchases.
-Funds provided by financing activities in 2010 primarily reflect the sale of common stock by the Company.
-In February 2010 we sold approximately 13.25 million shares of common stock in a firm-commitment underwritten offering at a purchase price of \$0.75 per share, for proceeds, net of fees and expenses, of \$9.0 million.
+Funds provided by financing activities during 2012 reflect the sale of approximately 2.9 million shares of our common stock, at a purchase price of \$3.40 per share, for proceeds net of issuances costs of approximately \$9.6 million.
+Proceeds from employee stock purchases were \$0.6 million in 2012.
+Funds provided by financing activities in 2011 primarily reflect the draw on our revolving line of credit of \$3.0 million and proceeds from employee stock purchases.
+In February 2010, we sold approximately 13.25 million shares of common stock in a firm-commitment underwritten offering at a purchase price of \$0.75 per share, for proceeds, net of fees and expenses, of \$9.0 million.